vitorgalvao/dente-azul-workflow/README.md

 ![Connect of disconnect devices](Workflow/images/about/btd.png)

 Toggle bluetooth as a whole via the `btt` keyword.
+Configure the [Hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) for faster toggling.

 ![Connect or disconnect bluetooth](Workflow/images/about/btt.png)